DimitriMeistermann/checkChrHeterozygosity/README.md

 - **VCF**: Result of variant calling in VCF format
 - **TSV**: Result of variant calling in TSV format
 - **counts**: this directory contains the resulting counts files obtained from htseqcount.
-- **results**: this directory contains the raw counts table, a table of alignment stats, the multiqc reports that present different quality scores from the data, the merged TSV file of variant calling results, and a barplot of allelic distribution of variants.
+- **results**: this directory contains the raw counts table, a table of alignment stats, the multiqc reports that present different quality scores from the data, the merged TSV file of variant calling results, and a barplot of heterozygosity rate of variants.